 Sometimes I Just Stutter, a book for ages 7 to 12, by E. de Geus.
 Written for children who stutter, this book talks about what makes you stutter, why sometimes you stutter and sometimes you don't, why some people don't understand why you stutter, what others know about stuttering, that a lot of other kids stutter too, and what to do if you are teased about stuttering.
-Order from The Stuttering Foundation, 1-800-992-9392 or www.stutteringhelp.org, #0031.
-Also available in Spanish (item #0032).
+Order from the Stuttering Foundation directly, #0031.
+Also available in Spanish, #0032.